-We’ve all witnessed how a new “superfood” will burst out onto the scene, get everyone talking and then slowly fade away as people begin to realize that that the hype was based on over-exaggerated claims rather than hard facts.
+We’ve all witnessed how a new “superfood” will burst onto the scene, get everyone talking and then slowly fade away as people begin to realize that the hype was based on over-exaggerated claims rather than hard facts.
 This understandably makes many of us a little leery whenever we hear the word “superfood,” but sometimes a food will come along that actually deserves the title– like the amazing little acai berry.

 While there is a lot to love about acai, one of the first questions many people ask is about how to pronounce acai: proper acai pronunciation sounds like “AH-sigh-EE”. (x)